hudsonbl/MedInfo/server/README.md

     4. IP-Routing (Servicing regions of users can bounce to certain servers)<br />
     5. Path Based (URL path)<br />

+Traefik only uses a Round Robin Server Selection Strategy for its load balancer.

 ## Sharding and Replication